koenw/fullstack-hello/README.md

 ## Getting started

-Run the whole stack locally in docker with `docker-compose up`.
-This makes the backend available at [http://localhost:3000](http://localhost:3000) and the frontend at [http://localhost:8080](http://localhost:8080).
+Run the whole stack locally in docker with `docker-compose up`, this makes the backend available at [http://localhost:3000](http://localhost:3000) and the frontend at [http://localhost:8080](http://localhost:8080).